Startup Definitions

 Series A, B, C, D, E, F+Different rounds of venture capital funding for startups as they grow and scale.

 Series BThis round is about taking businesses to the next level, past the development stage.
-Companies that have gone through the seed and Series A phases have developed significant traction and are looking to scale.

 Series CAt this stage, companies are looking to scale quickly and effectively.
-Series C funding is used to scale operations, entering into new markets, preparing for an acquisition, or preparing for an IPO.

 Series DRaised by successful companies to expand, acquire businesses, or prepare for an IPO.
-Focuses on scaling further and solidifying market position.

 Series FIndicates preparation for an IPO or facing significant challenges.
-Focuses on maintaining growth momentum and achieving long-term goals.

 Serviceable Available Market (SAM)The possible market targeted by a product within reach.